Adhanik/Jenkins---Zero-to-Hero/CI-CD-java-maven-sonar-argocd-helm-k8s/Getting_started.md

 # How maven builds java application

-mvn clean package inside this will find the pom.xml, which are written by pom.xml. pom.xml is responsible for getting the dependencies runtime, and building the application
+mvn clean package inside this will find the pom.xml, which are written by developers. pom.xml is responsible for getting the dependencies runtime, and building the application

 Whenever we are writing any application, we will be downloading a lot of dependencies. eg app needs a jar file, we will download the jar file and put it in a dependecy folder, 3rd party tools etc.